-The best cafés in Surry Hills
+The best Surry Hills cafés

 Go here for: The perfect summer brekky

-Order the: 485 Breakfast ($20).
-This is a satisfying Middle Eastern plate of sour, salty and spicy things comes with a warm bagel or pretzel from South Dowling Street’s Organic Bread Bar.
+When Four Ate Five opened in 2010 we gave it our first ever five-star rating for a café.
+In the interim, things have only improved.
+Your classic 485 Breakfast is a satisfying Middle Eastern plate of sour, salty and spicy things comes with a warm bagel or pretzel from South Dowling Street’s Organic Bread Bar.
 Dip the bread in the small bowl of hummus and chickpeas and dig into three cubes of feta, a half boiled egg, pickles, radish, cucumber, baby tomatoes, pickled red cabbage and pilpelchuma – like Libyan Jewish sambal.